-Here’s what happens if I try and watch some of the free shows on ABC – the American TV network from outside the USA.
+For example, here’s what happens if I try and watch some of the free shows and TV programmes on ABC – the American TV network from outside the USA.

-The BBC is a national broadcaster and puts no restrictions on anyone watching from within the United Kingdom.
-Although it does prompt to confirm if you have a UK TV license or not, the first time you log on.
-However there’s no checks or enforcement on this at all i.e. just say yes and you can watch.
-This is immaterial if you’re IP address is registered outside the UNited Kingdom as you’ll be blocked and redirected to an international version which has no TV, radio or films.
+The BBC is a national broadcaster and puts no restrictions on anyone watching from within the UK.
+Although it does prompt to confirm if you have a TV license or not, the first time you log on.
+However there’s no checks or enforcement on this at all i.e. just say yes and you can watch your favourite UK TV shows.
+This is immaterial if it is detected that your connection originates outside the UK as you’ll be blocked and redirected to an international version which has no access UK TV, radio or films.

-Many people feel aggrieved about this for a variety of reasons – the UK holiday makers who pay their license, the expats who paid for decades, the anglophiles who love the BBC but only have access to rubbish copies like Britbox or BBC America.
-All of these and many other groups would relish the chance to access the glorious British TV channels online – specifically the ITV Hub and BBC iPlayer.
+Many people feel aggrieved about this inability to watch UK TV abroad.
+The UK holiday makers who pay their license, the expats who have paid for decades, the anglophiles who love the BBC but only have access to expensive copies like Britbox or BBC America.
+All of these and many other groups would relish the chance to receive UK TV channels online – specifically for channels like BBC and the ITV Hub.

-How to Watch UK TV in Spain – Yes the BBC in Spain
+How to Watch UK TV in Spain – Yes BBC One in Spain

 Pick the Right VPN and Unlock Everything